azat-co/practicalnode/chapter1/chapter1.md

 })
 ```

 The `req` and `res` arguments have all the information about a given HTTP request and response correspondingly.
-In addition, `req` and `res` can be used as streams (see previous section).
+In addition, `req` and `res` can be used as streams (see the previous section).

 To make the server accept requests, use the following: